Amaury Bischoff: Arsenal

 Bischoff left Werder Bremen on 1 July 2008, after rejecting a contract extension.
 Shortly after, he made a statement in which he said that his transfer to Arsenal was imminent; it was subsequently confirmed on 30 July, with manager Arsène Wenger stating he knew the signing was a "gamble on talent" due to the player's injury record.

 Bischoff made his debut in an Arsenal shirt on 6 October 2008, in a reserve match against Stoke City, making his first appearance with the first team on 11 November in a 3–0 home victory over Wigan Athletic in the fourth round of the League Cup, coming on as a substitute in the 77th minute.
 He made two more in the domestic cups for the main squad, both as a substitute: the 2–0 League Cup loss at Burnley in December 2008, and the 4–0 defeat of Cardiff City in the FA Cup.

 On 2 May 2009, Bischoff played his first and only game in the Premier League, replacing Theo Walcott in the 64th minute of the side's 3–0 away victory against Portsmouth.
 He was released by the Gunners when his contract expired on 30 June, having been unable to break into the first team.

 Portugal

 On 26 August 2009, Bischoff signed with Académica in Portugal, on a two-year deal.
 He made his Primeira Liga debut on 2 October in a 2–4 home defeat to Marítimo, starting and being replaced at half-time.
 It would be one of only four competitive appearances during the season, which he finished on loan to Segunda Liga side Aves.

 On 30 June 2011, after declining all offers to renew his contract, Bischoff left Coimbra.
-He joined former club Aves shortly after, for two years.
+He joined his former club Aves shortly after, for two years.